Italians observe the liturgical season with 12 days of great feasts enjoyed with family and friends.

 An admirable custom in Italy is to leave all Christmas decorations – including trees, Nativity scenes and lights – until at least January 7.
 Some families leave them up even longer.
 The light is a comforting solace for the continued weeks of cold and darkness.

-Though large get-togethers will not happen this year, all the same it will be a time to reflect more deeply on the message of Christmas: that God lowered himself, as a little Child, to draw close to us.
+Because of the ongoing COVID-19 pandemic, large get-togethers may not happen this year, all the same it will be a time to reflect more deeply on the message of Christmas: that God lowered himself, as a little Child, to draw close to us.
 Despite the darkness and cold of the period we are living in, He is with us and will never abandon us.